Hans "Assi" Hahn: Group commander

-Hahn claimed a Supermarine Spitfire on 16 September 1942 to record his 66th claim over the Western Front.
-Two Spitfires were lost that day; one was shot down by Jagdgeschwader 26 "Schlageter" (JG 26) near Le Treport, while Spitfire Vb AB859 from No. 122 Squadron, piloted by Sgt G. Nadan crashed, owing to unknown reasons.
+On 6 September, III.
+Gruppe moved to an airfield at Poix-de-Picardie.
+Hahn claimed a Spitfire fighter on 16 September 1942 to record his 66th claim over the Western Front.
+Two Spitfires were lost that day; one was shot down by Jagdgeschwader 26 "Schlageter" (JG 26—26th Fighter Wing) near Le Treport, while Spitfire Vb AB859 from No. 122 Squadron, piloted by Sgt G. Nadan crashed, owing to unknown reasons.
+On 1 November, Hahn was transferred and relinquished command of III.
+Gruppe to Oberleutnant Egon Mayer.